 Strengths that are typically associated with the ISTJ personality type include...

-Strong work ethic and dedication to tasks at hand
+- Strong work ethic and dedication to the tasks at hand

 Communicating with an ISTJ personality type

 Avoid overly emotional phrasing or displays and focusing on using facts and logic to convey the message.

 Meeting with an ISTJ personality type

 ISTJ types appreciate a scheduled meeting time; be sure to communicate thoughts openly and succinctly.

 Emailing an ISTJ personality type